CharmedSatyr/nightlife_coordination_app/README.md

 >9.
 Once you've finished implementing these user stories, click the "I've completed this challenge" button and enter the URLs for both your GitHub repository and your live app running on Heroku.

 >10.
 You can get feedback on your project by sharing it with your friends on Facebook.

-To Do:
-1. The text "Your Scene" should not appear until a location has been entered.
-2. 404 responses from Yelp! (e.g., when an invalid location is entered) should display a response in the UI.
-3. Convert images to WebP format
-4. Use local fonts rather than fonts.gstatic.com
-5. Serve properly sized/responsive images and text
-6. gzip text compression?
-7. Look into Service Workers/Progressive Web App standards